tnoonanjr/cyber-lab/lab5/README.md

 ## Question 2
 The web interface allows us to scan in the 'Recon' tab.
 We can setup an unprotected network and connect our device, capturing handshakes made with the network:
+Exaplanation of Scanning fields:
+SSID: The Service Set Identifier is the name of the wifi network
+MAC: The Media Access Control Address is a unique 12-digit hexadecimal value that is used to connect to the network
+OUI: The Organizationally Unique Identifier is the first 6 digits in the MAC Address and is unique to the company that hosts the network
+Clients: The machines that are connected to a given network
+Security: What protocol a given network uses, can be open, WEP, or WPA 1-3 with better security the higher the number
+MFP: Management Frame Protection, Can either be disabled, optional, or required.
+It allows for security when communicating with the otherwise open communication
+   between wifi router and a device
+WPS: A Wifi Protected Setup button is something that can allow certain devices, like a printer, to connect to a network without a password, a network either has a WPS     or doesn't
+Channel: A wifi channel is a certain frequency of wave that the wifi communicates on, different channels are better for different things.
+Signal: A way to gauge your current connectivity to a network, it also affects the reliability and potential speeds of the network on that device
+Last Seen: The last time the pineapple interacted with the given network

+Explanation of Handshake fields:
+On the handshakes screen there are a few fields.
+The BSSID column (Basic Service Set Identifier) is for storing a unique identifier for the access point in a wireless network.
+The client column is for tracking the specific device that is trying to connect to the access point.
+The source column is for tracking which device is sending frames (the data).
+The Type column lists the type of data being sent.
+The message columns are complicated, but they track the progress of the handshake.
+Message 1 and 2 track if the handshake has been initiated by the access point and responded to by the client.
+Message 3 and 4 track if the connection is encrypted and secure.
+The beacon frame column confirms that an access point is available for connection.

 ![Q2](https://github.com/user-attachments/assets/efaf07b7-d118-4fc7-935f-ce117d40e1b9)

 ![Q2 (2)](https://github.com/user-attachments/assets/008b925b-23a7-4d40-bfbf-4a86210d87b0)